Nick-CLz/aegis-riskguard/README.md

 3. Detecting **gaps** between what policy *requires* and what departmental controls *actually do*
 4. Drafting **remediation memos** and tracking issues to closure

 Today, this is done with Excel, Word, email, and a lot of senior-analyst time.
 Reviewing a single departmental RCSA against five policies takes hours.
-Consolidating 16 RCSAs across a bank, weeks.
+Consolidating Many RCSAs across a bank, weeks.
 The work is repetitive, time-pressured, and high-stakes — exactly the wrong combination for human-only execution.

 **Aegis-RiskGuard automates the analytical grunt work while keeping a human firmly in the loop for every decision that matters.**